 - Don’t freak out about the bugs in Belize – they can be manageable or non-existent depending on where you are or the time of the year

-- Come prepared.
+- But come prepared.
 Repellent is EXPENSIVE here.
 Bring some with you.
 Or maybe even two kinds – find what works for you.

 - Bring some anti-itch cream and some Benadryl just in case…no one likes an itchy vacation.
 I like the Benadryl gel or the little stipple pen.
+Youc can get it here…but it’s just something easy to get at home and nice to have when you are itchy.
 Hemp oil, which you can buy down here, also works remarkably well for me.